Drag racing: Measurements

 Several measurements are taken for each race: reaction time, elapsed time, and speed.
 Reaction time is the period from the green light illuminating to the vehicle leaving the staging beams or breaking the guard beam.
-Elapsed time is the period from the vehicle leaving the starting line to crossing the finish line.
+Elapsed time, often abbreviated E.T., is the period from the vehicle leaving the starting line to crossing the finish line.
 Speed is measured through a speed trap covering the final 66 ft to the finish line, indicating average speed of the vehicle in that distance.

 Except where a breakout rule is in place, the winner is the first vehicle to cross the finish line, and therefore the driver with the lowest combined reaction time and elapsed time.
 Because these times are measured separately, a driver with a slower elapsed time can actually win if that driver's advantage in reaction time exceeds the elapsed time difference.
 In heads-up racing, this is known as a holeshot win.
 In categories where a breakout rule is in effect (for example, NHRA Junior Dragster, Super Comp, Super Gas, Super Stock, and Stock classes, as well as some dial-in classes), if a competitor is faster than his or her predetermined time (a "breakout"), that competitor loses.
 If both competitors are faster than their predetermined times, the competitor who breaks out by less time wins.
-Regardless, a red light foul is worse than a breakout, except in Junior Dragster where exceeding the absolute limit is a cause for disqualification.
+Regardless, a red light foul is worse than a breakout, except in selected sportsman and junior classes, where exceeding the absolute limit is a cause for disqualification.

 Bracket system

 Most race events use a traditional bracket system, where the losing car and driver are eliminated from the event while the winner advances to the next round, until a champion is crowned.
 Events can range from 16 to over 100 car brackets.
 Drivers are typically seeded by elapsed times in qualifying.
 In bracket racing without a breakout (such as NHRA Competition Eliminator), pairings are based on times compared to their index (faster than index for class is better).
 In bracket racing with a breakout (Stock, Super Stock, but also the NHRA's Super classes), the closest to the index is favorable.

 A popular alternative to the standard eliminations format is the Chicago Style format (also called the Three Round format in Australia), named for the US 30 Dragstrip near Merrillville, Indiana where a midweek meet featured this format.
 All entered cars participate in one qualifying round, and then are paired for the elimination round.
 The two fastest times among winners from this round participate in the championship round.
 Depending on the organization, the next two fastest times may play for third, then fifth, and so forth, in consolation rounds.
-Currently, an IHRA 400 Thunder championship race in Australia uses the format.
+Currently, the National Drag Racing Championship in Australia uses the format for major categories.